neilg63/simple-string-patterns/README.md

 - **SimpleMatchesMany**:	Regex-free multiple *match* methods accepting an array of StringBounds items, tuples or patterns and returning a vector of boolean results. matched_conditional
 - **SimpleMatchAll**:	Regex-free multiple *match* methods accepting an array of StringBounds items, tuples or patterns and returning a boolean if all are matched
 - **SimpleFilterAll**: Applies simple Regex-free multiple *match* methods to an array or vector of strings and returns a filtered vector of string slices
+- **SimpleEnclose**: Wraps strings in pairs of matching characters with variants for different escape character rules
 - **ToStrings**:	Converts arrays or vectors of strs to a vector of owned strings

 ### Enums